vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 $$s_{i} = \frac{d_{i}}{\sum_{i=1}^{n}d_{i}}$$

+### Distributing based on lottery

+Rewards funded using the lottery-distribution strategy use the same rank-table as described in [0057-TRAN](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts) and should be distributed as follows.

+1. At the end of the epoch, take the hash of the most recent block as the seed.
+2. Iterate over the rank table, randomly assigning an entity to that rank where an entities probability of selection is as follows.

+Let:

+- $p_i$ be the probability entity $i$ is selected
+- $r_i$ be the reward score of entity $i$

+$$p_{i} = \frac{r_i}{\sum_{i}^{n}{r_i}}$$

+3. Finally distribute rewards in the exact same way as described in [Distributed based on rank](#distributing-based-on-rank) only using each entities randomly assigned rank rather than their in-order rank.

 ### Distributing rewards amongst team members

 If rewards are distributed to a team, rewards must then be distributed between team members who had a reward metric, $m$, greater than `0` based on their payout multipliers.